 Each section below is the headline from one of the deeper analyses our data desk ran across nine months of telemetry.
 The big number, the why, and the receipt.

-The Ram lived through a full Detroit winter.
-On the coldest morning recorded, the dongle saw ambient air at 3.2 °F, the engine block at negative sixteen Celsius, and the coolant temperature climbed from cold-soak to operating temperature in three minutes, twenty-two seconds.
+Our Ram lived through a full Detroit winter.
+The coldest morning we logged was 3.2 °F ambient.
+The engine block was at negative sixteen Celsius cold-soak, and the coolant climbed back to operating temperature in three minutes twenty-two seconds.
 Seventy-seven mornings the truck started under freezing.

 The warm-up curve below traces that worst morning — coolant temperature on the y-axis, seconds on the x.
 The Hurricane I-6 doesn't dawdle.